Kyle01/rabbit_hole_rescue/README.md

   - Begin setting up D3 visualization - **Kavian**

 ### August 27
-   - Continue and complete the basic work from Sunday
+  - Continue and complete the basic work from Sunday - **All**
-  - Build login view on Chrome extension
+  - Build login view on Chrome extension - **Nick/Jeremiah**
-  - Decide which data to save in database, and how to structure it
+  - Decide which data to save in database, and how to structure it **All will discuss**
-  - Write and test methods to save browser data to database
+  - Write and test methods to save browser data to database - **Jeremiah/Nick**
-  - Implement user authorization on database backend

 ### Day 2

-  - Connect user authorization database to Chrome front end
+  - Connect user authorization database to Chrome front end - **Kyle**
-  - Connect React-based Web application to database
+  - Connect React-based Web application to database - **Kyle/Kavian**
+  - Meet to decide duties for next three days

 ### Day 3
   - Continue implementation of visualization on Web application using D3 library
   - Add methods to fetch data for popups in visualization
   - Run tests of completed Chrome extension